Anupriya1729/stackoverFlow/README.md

 10. Should be able to view the Top questions on home page Question priority is calculate by: most upvoted one first

+**Non-Functional Requirements**
+1. Availability
+2. Latency : Quick Response
+3. Eventual Consistency is Ok
+4. Questions/Answer once created should always be stored in system unless deleted by user or moderator.

 **Assumptions**:
 - Any userInfo can upvote,downvote - reputation of userInfo not required